Management Degree Program

 Through the master’s degree in the field of management you:

 - Study the core elements of management knowledge and skill, including accounting, organizational behavior, economic theory, finance, marketing, and strategy.

 - Develop an advanced understanding of leadership, corporate responsibility, digital media, and business communications, including mediation and negotiation.

 - Gain insight into the latest management theories and practices through case studies, instructor lectures, group projects, and active learning experiences.

-- Get started.
-You begin by completing three stipulated degree courses as outlined on the degree requirements page.
+- Start your admission path.
+You begin by completing three degree courses as outlined in the degree requirements.
 This coursework establishes your commitment and ability to perform well as a Harvard student.

 - Continue your studies, online and on campus.
 As you progress through the program, you choose from courses offered on campus or online, year round in the fall, spring, or summer.
 You are required to take at least four or two courses on campus, depending upon the track.